 If you’re looking to try something a little different, look no further than Caribou Poutine.
 A Canadian inspired cuisine, Poutine is a Quebecois dish made with French fries and cheese curds topped with a variety of different flavours.
 Take our word for it, it’s delicious.

-In keeping with the gin hype, we’ve chosen Elephant Gin as our must for the Liverpool Food and Drink Festival.
+Elephant Gin is our must for the Liverpool Food and Drink Festival.
 An award-winning handcrafted premium gin of 45% alcoholic volume, it’s made with rare African botanicals.

 Fancy some sushi?
 Izakaya arguably serves the best in the city.
 This little Japanese restaurant will be bringing it’s tasty dishes to the fields of Sefton and we expect the queues will be very long.